In NSW, ‘Catfishing’ itself is not a crime; however, it will be considered illegal in certain circumstances.

 Under this section, there is a defence if the accused reasonably believed that the other person was not a child.

-If you or someone you know needs advice or representation for an alleged criminal offence, contact the team at Hamilton Janke Lawyer 24 hours a day, seven days a week by calling 4038 1666.
+If you or someone you know needs advice or representation for an alleged criminal offence, contact the team at Hamilton Janke Lawyers today.